oracle-livelabs/developer/redwood-extensions/workspace/workspace.md

 	![Image alt text](images/sample1.png)

-2. From the hamburger menu at the top right, navigate to the configuration section and expand it.
-Select the Visual Builder option.
+2. From the hamburger menu at the top right, navigate to the **Configuration** section and expand it.
+Select the **Visual Builder** option.

   ![Image alt text](images/sample1.png)

-3. When prompted to select a project choose the CloudWorld project.
+3. When prompted to select a project choose the **CloudWorld-lab** project.
 Visual Builder Studio uses projects to manage development teams activities.

 	  ![Image alt text](images/sample1.png)